aws/aws-cdk-go/awscdk/awslogs/README.md

 * `FilterPattern.stringValue(field, comparison, string)`: matches if the given field compares as indicated with the given string value.
+* `FilterPattern.regexValue(field, comparison, string)`: matches if the given field compares as indicated with the given regex pattern.
 * `FilterPattern.numberValue(field, comparison, number)`: matches if the given field compares as indicated with the given numerical value.
 * `FilterPattern.isNull(field)`: matches if the given field exists and has the